plogan26/Trinomial_Calculator/README.md

 Trinomial_Calculator
 ====================

 Client-side Trinomial calculator.
-Enter the first coefficient and the constant of a trinomial equation to determine it's binomial equivalent
+All calculations are performed using JavaScript.
+A little jQuery is tossed in for effect.

 Simple calculator I created to speed factoring trinomials into their binomial equivalents.